 Door-to-door service DOES NOT include any of the following:

 - Assisting passengers on unsafe or steeply inclined mobility ramps or stairs

 - Entering beyond the door threshold

 - Loading/unloading personal items (except as provided for in the above section of this guide, HOW MANY PACKAGES CAN I BRING ON THE VEHICLE?)

-What are the penalties for a No-Show or Same-Day Cancellation?
+What are the penalties for excessive No-Show or Late Cancellations?